hltdi/HornMorpho/README.md

 > With the option `raw=True`, a `dict` is returned for each pronunciation, including the internal feature structure resulting from morphological analysis.

 >The function `hm.phon_file` behaves like `hm.anal_file` and `hm.seg_file`.

+# Version 5.0

+This is a new version of HornMorpho (HornMorphoAX), only for Amharic and only for segmentation.
+It currently segments tokenized sentences from a file, converting the results to CoNLL-U format, which can then be written to a file.

+## Installation

+To install HornMorphoAX,  use the wheel file, `HornMorphoAX-5.*-py3-none-any.whl`, which can be found in the `dist/` folder.

+To install from the wheel file, do the following in a Python shell.

+	pip install HornMorphoAX-5.*-py3-none-any.whl

+(This assumes that you have [wheel](https://pypi.org/project/wheel/) installed.)

+Then to use the program, in a Python shell, do

+	import hm

+## Functions

+### Segmenting a sentence
+Morphological analysis takes a word and returns zero or more analyses, each consisting of the root, stem, or lemma of the word and a set of grammatical features.

+**`hm.seg_sentence`(*sentence*)
+`Options: raw=False, um=False`

+>- *sentence* is a string representation of an Amharic.
+It is assumed
+>  that punctuation has already be separated by whitespace from other characters.
+- *word* is a string representation of the word in the standard orthography for the language.
+- *input_file* is a path to the file to be analyzed.

+>The function `hm.seg_sentence` attempts to segmen the word in the
+>sentence morphologically.
+Words may be ambiguous, in which case there
+>are multiple analyses.
+Since CoNNL-U format has no place for
+>ambiguity, only one segmentation is included; this could be the
+>*wrong* one.

+### Segmenting the sentences in a file

+**`hm.seg_file`(*path*)_
+`Options: `

+### Writing sentence segmentations to a file

+**`hm.write_conllu`(*sentences*, *path*)_
+`Options: `